tamaskis/shrink_data_set-MATLAB/README.md

 # `shrink_data_set`

-Reduces the number of data points in a data set.
+Reduces the number of data points in a data set to a specified number.

 ## Syntax